Franpos Review (Formerly iConnect POS)

 - Online Ordering (For Restaurants): Franpos also offers mobile-enabled online ordering for restaurants.
 It’s very easy to set up — if you have the online ordering add-on on your account, simply choose to enable online ordering in your back office, then choose from a few options, such as whether to enable delivery and/or pickup.

-- Loyalty & Gift Cards: Franpos’s loyalty program is built into the software, which is a nice feature.
-You can store customer information and allow them to accrue points to use at your business and set up either electronic or physical gift cards.
+- Loyalty: Franpos’s loyalty program is built into the software, which is a nice feature.
+You can store customer information and allow them to accrue points to use at your business.
+In addition to prompting customers to join the loyalty program, the customer-facing display also has an “Impulse Buy” feature that nudges customers to purchase an additional item related to their purchase.

 Right now, Franpos offers these integrations and more: